 internal scholarships and stipends in the honors program

-Katherine and Darren Ash established the Ash Service Award to cultivate and support a culture of locally focused community service within the UGA Honors Program.
-Awards will support two Honors students who intern full-time in the summer on behalf of a local service organization, supporting programming that improves local communities.
+Kathryn and Darren Ash established the Ash Service Award to cultivate and support a culture of locally focused community service within the UGA Honors Program.
+Awards support three Honors students who intern full-time in the summer on behalf of a local service organization, supporting programming that improves local communities.

-The two recipients of the Ash Service Award will receive a $3,000 stipend to cover their cost of living while interning for a local service organization for approximately 8 weeks full-time in the summer of 2013.
+The three recipients of the Ash Service Award receive a $3,000 stipend to cover their cost of living while interning for a local service organization for approximately 8 weeks full-time in the summer.

-This program is jointly administered by the Honors Program and the Center for Leadership and Service and awards up to ten $1,000 scholarships to third-year Honors students with exemplary leadership records on campus and/or in the local community.
+This program is jointly administered by the Honors Program and the Center for Leadership and Service and awards up to 10 scholarships of $1,000 each to third-year Honors students with exemplary leadership records on campus and/or in the local community.
 The scholarship is renewable in a recipient's fourth year, subject to a 3.7 minimum cumulative GPA.
 Application forms will be available from the Honors Program at the beginning of the fall term.
-If you have any questions regarding the Crane Leadership Scholarship, please contact the Scholarships Coordinator (firstname.lastname@example.org).
+If you have any questions regarding the Crane Leadership Scholarship, please contact scholarships coordinator Jessica Hunt at email@example.com.

 Download the Honors International Scholars Application.